ikmb/phewas-assoc/docs/usage.md

                                     the null model.
 Default: "R2>0.8" -resume                         [OPTIONAL] Restart where the pipeline was cancelled or aborted.
-May or may not work, depending on your filesystem specifics

---phenofile                     [OPTIONAL] Phenotype file for multiple phenotype/traits-testing with regenie.
-                                    Tab separated file with columnsheader "FID IID Phenotype1 Phenotype2" Entries must be "0" for FID, "FID_IID" for IID and all phenotypes must be either binary or quantitaive, don't mix!
-Missing Samples will be ignored.
-Binary traits should be specified as control=1,case=2,missing=NA.
---additional_regenie_parameter  [OPTIONAL] Add additional parameters to step2 of regenie e.g. annotation and mask parameters
-                                    for gene-based testing.
+May or may not work, depending on your filesystem specifics --additional_regenie_parameter  [OPTIONAL] Add additional parameters to step2 of regenie e.g. annotation and mask parameters for gene-based testing.
 ```